xlwings/xlwings/docs/installation.rst

 -------------

 * xlwings (Open Source) requires an **installation of Excel** and therefore only works on **Windows** and **macOS**.
 Note that macOS currently does not support UDFs.
-* xlwings :bdg-secondary:`PRO` offers additional features:
+* xlwings PRO offers additional features:
     * :ref:`File Reader <file_reader>` (new in v0.28.0): Runs additionally on Linux and doesn't require an installation of Excel.
     * :ref:`xlwings Server <remote_interpreter>` (new in v0.26.0).
 Runs additionally on Linux and doesn't require a local installation of Python.
 Works with Desktop Excel on Windows and macOS as well as with Excel on the web and Google Sheets.
 * xlwings requires at least Python 3.7.